 - Setting up WordPress for AMP

 When we say speed, we mean the speed of your desktop and your mobile site.
-People are just not that patient anymore, due to all of us getting used to faster internet everywhere.
-Besides that, Google tends to rank faster websites higher, just another reason to make sure your website is as fast as it can be.
+People have short attention spans these days, and we’ve all got used to faster internet everywhere.
+However, there are loads of places around the world that have to make do with crappy mobile connections and a small data allowance.
+Don’t take your situation as gospel.
+Also, Google tends to rank faster websites higher, which is another reason to make sure your website is as fast as it can be.

 26. Cookie expiration times

 Perhaps ‘cookie expiration times’ is a bit too narrow for what I’m trying to say.
-I recently updated our article on shopping cart abandonment, that will tell you a lot of things about how people use your shopping cart.
-Please do read that entire article and find out why it’s better to use longer cookie expiration times for your cart.
+I recently updated our article on shopping cart abandonment, that will tell you a lot about how people use your shopping cart.
+Read that entire article and you’ll find out why it’s better to use longer cookie expiration times for your cart.

 27. Meta description

-Where Google is probably able to come up with a proper and keyword-related invitation to your website for informational pages, chances are your product page has too little information or contains details about your customer service or warranty that Google might use instead.
-Be sure to add a product-related meta description to your products pages, to prevent Google from using unrelated text there!
+As I mentioned at the start, this is not a complete list and I’m sure we’ll add more tips over the next months, if not years.
+But with eCommerce, more so than with all other websites, meta descriptions serve a very important purpose.
+Where Google is probably able to come up with a proper and keyword-related invitation to your website for information pages, the chances are your product page doesn’t have enough product information or contains details about your customer service or warranty that Google might use instead.
+Be sure to add a product-focused meta description to your product pages, to prevent Google from using the wrong text in search results!

-This list can be a hundred tips long, and I am sure that you can come up with a bunch of these as well, as an online shop owner.
+This list could be a hundred tips long, and I am sure that as an online shop owner, you can come up with a bunch more as well,.
 Feel free to share your tips in the comments or on social media.
-I’m looking forward to these!
+I’m looking forward to reading them!